mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   sudo apt-get install ssh

-If get the same result as the following pictures **after** rebooting the nuc and running the same command, you can skip the next parts as this means the SSH is already launched automatically.
+If get the same result as the following pictures **after** rebooting the nuc and running the same command that gave the previous error, you can skip the next parts as this means the SSH is already launched automatically.

 .. figure:: _static/SShActiveAfterBoot.png
    :width: 800
    :alt: alternate text
    :align: center

+   Command window saying that SSH is launched automatically when booting.

 But if you get the same result as below: